 Supply and demand

-The creators of Cardano have fixed the cap on the number of ADA coins that can be mined at 45 billion.
-During its ICO, Cardano sold over 25 billion ADA coins and planned to release the remaining 19 billion tokens in the form of rewards for mining blocks.
-While the supply side of ADA is fixed, in the future as the Cardano blockchain develops further, the demand for its tokens could go up.
-In such a deflationary scenario, once all coins are mined, if the demand continues to rise, it can push up the Cardano rate as well.
+The creators of Cardano fixed the number of ADA coins at 45 billion at launch.
+During its ICO, Cardano sold over 25 billion ADA coins and planned to release the remaining 19 billion tokens as rewards for validating transactions.
+While the supply side of ADA is fixed, the demand for ADA isn’t.
+As new developments and innovations are released, demand will only increase, pushing up the price of ADA.

 ADA/USD - FAQs

 Cardano is a blockchain platform that supports transactions of ADA coin - a digital currency.
-Cardano's cryptocurrency network offers an open-source, decentralized platform launched by a co-founder of Ethereum and BitShares, Charles Hoskinson, in 2017.
+Cardano's cryptocurrency network offers an open-source, decentralized smart contract platform launched by a co-founder of Ethereum, Charles Hoskinson, in 2017.

-As a first step, you need to create a Cardano wallet that can store your capital in the form of ADA coins.
+You first need to create a Cardano wallet that can store your capital in the form of ADA coins.
 To trade this cryptocurrency, you will then need to set up an account on a cryptocurrency exchange.
-You can then trade ADA coins against other cryptocurrencies and even fiat currencies on this digital exchange.
+You can then trade ADA coins against other cryptocurrencies and even fiat currencies on crypto exchanges.

-You can store your ADA coins on popular web wallets that support this cryptocurrency or use a desktop wallet which offers greater security, but can only be accessed from a single device unlike the web wallet than can be accessed online via any computer or mobile device.
-A popular desktop wallet to store ADA coins is Daedalus desktop wallet - the official Cardano desktop wallet which also lets you create an ADA paper wallet via the app for greater security.
+ou can store your ADA coins on popular web wallets that support Cardano or use a desktop wallet.
+A desktop wallet will offer greater security but can only be accessed from a single device, unlike a web wallet.
+You can also use a mobile app to store ADA.
+A popular desktop wallet to store ADA coins is the Daedalus desktop wallet - the official Cardano desktop wallet that also lets you create an ADA paper wallet via the app for greater security.

-You can use ADA coins as a regular payment method to purchase goods and services online using payment gateway AdaPay, which allows merchants to accept payments made using this cryptocurrency.
+You can use ADA coins as a regular payment method to purchase goods and services online using the payment gateway AdaPay, which allows merchants to accept payments made using Cardano.

-The UK is yet to regulate the cryptocurrency market, although the governor of its central bank - the Bank of England, has in the past stated the need to regulate this space.
+The UK is yet to fully regulate the cryptocurrency market, although the Bank of England has in the past stated the need to regulate this space.

 The Cardano blockchain network is still in development and announces new features periodically.
-However, with lower adoption rates than other popular cryptocurrencies, ADA coins are at higher risk for volatility, especially negative news in the media about cryptocurrencies and their regulation.
-If you are trading Cardano/Ada coins, ensure that you are more comfortable with higher exposure to risk than when trading conventional financial instruments.
+However, Cardano is still at higher risk for volatility, especially as negative news in the media about cryptocurrencies and their regulation comes out.
+If you are trading ADA, ensure that you are more comfortable with higher exposure to risk than when trading conventional financial instruments.